 16. Use a white noise machine in your baby’s room while they sleep: White noise is calming for babies, hides background noise, and may help them sleep better.

 Bonus tip: Create a white noise playlist on Spotify and play it on your phone if your baby needs to nap while you’re away from home.
-You can download and play on airplane mode if you’re worried about WiFi.
+You can download and play on aeroplane mode if you’re worried about WiFi.

 17. Invest in some black-out blinds: (ones with suction cups are great to use while travelling) to keep your baby’s room dark during day naps and help them sleep longer.